-Legendary rocker Rod Stewart wooed revelers at a concert in Cork City last weekend, performing a beautiful version of one of Ireland’s most-loved rebel songs.
+Legendary rocker Rod Stewart wooed revelers at a concert in Cork City, in May 2019, performing a beautiful version of one of Ireland’s most-loved rebel songs.

-50,000 fans at Cork GAAs Páirc Uí Chaoimh stadium, were in unison waving their hands and singing along to the words of “Grace" - a song which depicts the life and tragic romance between Grace Gifford and Irish freedom fighter Joseph Plunkett.
+Fifty-thousand fans, at Cork GAAs Páirc Uí Chaoimh stadium, were in unison waving their hands and singing along to the words of “Grace" - a song that depicts the life and tragic romance between Grace Gifford and Irish freedom fighter Joseph Plunkett.

 Seven hours before his execution by firing squad at the age of 28, Plunkett was permitted to marry his sweetheart Gifford in the chapel of Dublin’s Kilmainham Jail.

 Gifford never again remarried and died some 39 years later.